MelEUsher/Profanity_Filter/README.md

    - [GameTox dataset](https://github.com/shucoll/GameTox) - labeled gaming chat messages
    - [Reddit Usernames dataset](https://www.kaggle.com/datasets/colinmorris/reddit-usernames) - real usernames for testing.
 Note that these are not labeled as offensive or not

-2. Data exploration:
+2. Start simple - single word detection:
+   - Write a script that counts what percentage of GameTox messages contain "damn"
-   - Manually review samples from both datasets
+   - Manually review some of those messages - are they all actually toxic?
-   - Write analysis scripts to understand distributions and patterns
+   - Count how many messages your script flags (all messages with "damn")
+   - Count how many of those are actually labeled as toxic in GameTox (correct flags)
+   - Count how many are labeled as not toxic (incorrect flags)

 3. Build a regex-based profanity detector:
-   - Create or download a profanity word list
+   - Start with a small list of profane words (5-10 words)
-   - Generate a regular expression to match profane words
+   - Create a regular expression that matches any of those words
+   - Test it and observe the same counts as above: total flagged, correct flags, incorrect flags
+   - Expand your word list (download a profanity list or grow your hand-written one)
    - Binary classification: profane vs. clean (ignore GameTox's multiple categories for now)

-4. Evaluation:
+4. Formal evaluation:
-   - Test your filter on GameTox data and measure performance
+   - Calculate accuracy, precision, and recall on GameTox data
-   - Review flagged Reddit usernames for false positives
+   - Review flagged Reddit usernames to find false positives
-   - Attempt to bypass your own filter with creative misspellings
+   - Try to bypass your own filter with creative misspellings - what gets through?

 5. Baseline comparison:
    - Compare against [alt-profanity-check](https://github.com/dimitrismistriotis/alt-profanity-check)